After The Smoke: Anthony X² (left) and Whuzi (Photo credit: Annie Elizabeth)

 I think through tumblr and our fans reaching out through different outlets, we were able to get access to different people who work at Universal.
 After going back and forth with the right people, and some advice from lawyers, they finally retracted their claim.
-But it's not clear whether they still own the copyright of the song, of our own production?
+But it's not been cleared, even when it's back online do they still own the copyright of the song, of our own production?

 So in other words they've conceded to give you permission to broadcast your own song which you made and they stole.

 Yeah, exactly.
-We're now allowed to have our own song online.
-It's pretty ridiculous.
-Last year Universal signed a deal with YouTube to be able to remove any content they like at their own discretion.
-We're independent artists with our own copyrighted material and we're being accused of infringing on their artist just because they're on Universal.
+We're now allowed to have our own song online. [sighs] It's pretty ridiculous.
+You know, with SOPA and all that kinda stuff, well, last year Universal signed a deal with YouTube to be able to remove any content they like at their own discretion.
+We're independent artists with our own copyrighted material and we're being accused of infringing on their artist, just because they're on Universal, it's ridiculous.
 They have no legal right to that song, it makes no sense to me.

 What do Universal have to do to prove to YouTube that they own the track?
 Anything?

 Well, I filed a dispute and got a message back saying that, basically, we were lying and that Universal owned it, without any proof.
 It's pretty much their word over ours.

 That's a pretty worrying precedent to set; that big guys like Universal can basically rule the internet as they see fit.
 And it could be even worse when combined with the kinds of punishments being proposed for copyright infringement.
 Write a good song, go to prison.
 Like Leadbelly, but in reverse.